kubernetes-client/javascript/README.md

 Key:

-* `✓` Exactly the same features / API objects in both java-client and the Kubernetes version.
+* `✓` Exactly the same features / API objects in both javascript-client and the Kubernetes version.
-* `+` java-client has features or api objects that may not be present in the Kubernetes cluster, but everything they have in common will work.
+* `+` javascript-client has features or api objects that may not be present in the Kubernetes cluster, but everything they have in common will work.
-* `-` The Kubernetes cluster has features the java-client library can't use (additional API objects, etc).
+* `-` The Kubernetes cluster has features the javascript-client library can't use (additional API objects, etc).
 * `x` The Kubernetes cluster has no guarantees to support the API client of this version, as it only promises _n_-2 version support.
 It is not tested,